zmkfirmware/zmk/docs/docs/dev-tests.md

     - See: [sed manual](https://www.gnu.org/software/sed/manual/sed.html) and
     [tutorial](https://www.digitalocean.com/community/tutorials/the-basics-of-using-the-sed-stream-editor-to-manipulate-text-in-linux)
 6. Modify `test_case/keycode_events.snapshot` for to include the expected output
+7. Rename the `test_case` folder to describe the test.
-7. Repeat steps 4 to 6 for every test case
+8. Repeat steps 4 to 7 for every test case